Bates Bobcats

 The Bates Bobcats are the athletic teams of Bates College largely based in Lewiston, Maine and the surrounding areas.
 The college's official mascot has been the bobcat since 1924, and maintains garnet as its official color.
 The school sponsors 32 varsity sports (16 men's, 16 women's), most of which compete in the Division III New England Small College Athletic Conference (NESCAC).
-The school's men's and women's ski teams and men's and women's squash teams compete in Division I. Bates has rivalries with Princeton in Squash and Dartmouth in Skiing and selected hockey bouts.
+Bates has rivalries with Princeton in Squash and Dartmouth in Skiing and selected hockey bouts.
 The college also competes with its Maine rivals Bowdoin and Colby in the Colby-Bates-Bowdoin Consortium (CBB).
 This is one of the oldest football rivalries in the United States.
 This consortium is a series of historically highly competitive football games ending in the championship game between the three schools.
 Bates has won this championship at total of twelve times including 2014, 2015, and in 2016 beat Bowdoin 24–7 after their 21–19 abroad victory over Colby.
-Bates is currently the holder of the winning streak, and has the record for biggest victory in the athletic conference with a 51-0 shutout of Colby College.
+Bates is currently the holder of the winning streak, and has the record for biggest victory in the athletic conference with a 51–0 shutout of Colby College.
 The three colleges also contest the Colby-Bates-Bowdoin Chase Regatta.
 The college is the all-time leader of the Chase Regatta with a total of 14 composite wins, followed by Colby's 5 wins, concluded with Bowdoin's 2 wins.

 Bates maintains 31 varsity teams, and 9 club teams, including sailing, cycling, ice hockey, rugby, and water polo.
 According to U.S. Rowing, the Women's Rowing Team is ranked first in the NESCAC, and first overall in NCAA Division III Rowing, as of 2016.
 In April 2005, the college's athletic program was ranked in the top 5% of national athletics programs.
 As of 2018, the college has graduated a total of 12 Olympians, one of whom won the Olympic Gold Medal rowing for Canada.
 The Bobcats have broken records on the state, regional and national level.
 In the 2015 season, the women's rowing team was the most decorated rowing team in collegiate racing while also being the first to sweep every major rowing competition in its athletic conference in the history of Division III athletics.
 The ice hockey team is the first team to win the NESCAC Club Ice Hockey Championships four times in a row.
 In 2015, the men's rowing team had the fastest ascension in rankings of any sport in its athletic conference and was named the NESCAC Rowing Champion.
 Bates has the 5th highest NESCAC title hold, and holds the top titles in women's and men's rowing.
 Bates follows Bowdoin's 30 NESCAC titles with its 16, and its followed by Colby's 9 titles.